Krla20/python-api-challenge/README.md

            Max Temp vs. Latitude Linear Regression: The high r value indicates a strong positive correlation between latitude and max temperature.
            Humidity (%) vs. Latitude Linear Regression: The low r values indicate a weak to no relationship between humidity and latitude.
            Cloudiness (%) vs. Latitude Linear Regression: The low r values indicate a weak positive relationship between latitude and cloudiness.
            Wind Speed (mph) vs. Latitude Linear Regression: The low r values indicate that there is no real relationship between wind speed and latitude.
                                                             The difference between the hemispheres doesn't seem to be significant enough to comment upon.

 ***
-# VacationPy Analysis🎉👓🥽🧤🩱🩳👚⚽⚾🏈♥
+# VacationPy Analysis🎉👓🥽🧤🩱🩳👚⚽⚾🏈♥🚊✈🏝🌄🌬☀
 ***
 👍Create a heat map that displays the humidity for every city from Part I.